|

 shall pour water from his buckets, and his seed shall be in many waters.
 His king shall be higher than Agag, and his kingdom

 shall be exalted.
-God brings him out of Egypt;
+God brings him out of Watch the prophetic

 verse 8 relates prophetically to Joseph.
 In the encampment we find Ephraim representing his father Joseph’s inheritance.